araffin/robotics-rl-srl/docs/index.rst

 This repository was made to evaluate State Representation Learning methods using Reinforcement Learning.
-It integrates (automatic logging, plotting, saving, loading of trained agent) various RL algorithms (PPO, A2C, ARS, DDPG, DQN, ACER, CMA-ES, SAC) along with different SRL methods (see `SRL Repo <https://github.com/araffin/srl-zoo>`__) in an efficient way (1 Million steps in 1 Hour with 8-core cpu and 1 Titan X GPU).
+It integrates (automatic logging, plotting, saving, loading of trained agent) various RL algorithms (PPO, A2C, ARS, ACKTR, DDPG, DQN, ACER, CMA-ES, SAC, TRPO) along with different SRL methods (see `SRL Repo <https://github.com/araffin/srl-zoo>`__) in an efficient way (1 Million steps in 1 Hour with 8-core cpu and 1 Titan X GPU).